KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Deprecated: Found `node-version: 16` in file `npm-publish-github-packages.yml`: Update to current version.
 5. Recommendation: Found `uses: actions/checkout@v2` in file `npm-publish.yml`: Replace it with v4.
 6. Deprecated: Found `node-version: 16` in file `npm-publish.yml`: Update to current version.
+7. Recommendation: Found `new Date()` in file `node_helper.js`: Replace "new Date()" by "Date.now()": [#3252](https://github.com/MichMich/MagicMirror/issues/3252).
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-ObjectBlocks by jimmykh](https://github.com/jimmykh/MMM-ObjectBlocks)